-According to data notified at the WTO, in 2015, Myanmar has not been able to use the DFQF scheme offered by India, with Utilization rate of around 1%.
+According to data notified to WTO, in 2015, Myanmar has not been able to use the DFQF scheme offered by India, with a utilization rate of around 1 per cent.
 Therefore, a functioning trade agreement could generate important opportunities for Myanmar.

-The RCEP negotiating text has not been made available in the course of this study.
-Only limited information was made available through other sources.
-On the basis of the preliminary information and an examination of tariff offers, RCEP does not seems to provide substantial improvements with respect to the market access that Myanmar is already being granted as part of the LDC, or ASEAN and ASEAN FTA network with dialogue partners.
-Such available information is summarized in Table 9 below.
+The RCEP negotiating text has not been made available during the course of this study.
+Only limited information has been available through other sources.
+On the basis of the preliminary information and an examination of tariff offers, RCEP does not seem to provide substantial improvements with respect to the market access that Myanmar is already being granted as part of the LDC, or ASEAN and ASEAN FTA network with dialogue partners.
+Such available information is summarized in table 9.

-The crippling factor of RCEP is the architecture of the tariff offer since the RCEP partners have made a single offer for all the ASEAN countries or towards all RCEP partners.
-This means that Myanmar is treated in terms of market access as Singapore or Malaysia while there is a clear divide in terms of export capacity and level of development between these countries and Myanmar.
-This element alone casts serious doubts over the value added of RCEP in terms of market access granted to Myanmar with respect to previous agreement and LDC arrangements that Myanmar is already benefitting.
+The crippling factor of RCEP is the architecture of the tariff offer, since the RCEP partners have made a single offer for all the ASEAN countries or towards all RCEP partners.
+This means that Myanmar is treated in terms of market access the same as Singapore or Malaysia, while there is a clear divide in terms of export capacity and level of development between these countries and